-STEPS CORRECTIVE ACTION 1 Make sure that the Prestige's power adaptor is connected to the Prestige and plugged in to an appropriate power source.
-Use only the supplied power adaptor.
-2 Check that the Prestige and the power source are both turned on and the Prestige is receiving sufficient power.
-3 Turn the Prestige off and on.
-4 If the error persists, you may have a hardware problem.
+PROBLEM CORRECTIVE ACTION None of the LEDs turn on when I turn on Make sure that the Prestige's power adaptor is connected to the Prestige and plugged in to an appropriate power source.
+Check that the Prestige and the power source are both turned on. the Prestige.
+Turn the Prestige off and on.
+If the error persists, you may have a hardware problem.
 In this case, you should contact your vendor.